 Ingredients Needed

 • Peppermint Extract.
-Needed for both the cookie and chocolate dipping.
+Needed for both the cookie and the chocolate dipping.

 • Semi-Sweet Chocolate Chips.
-You’ll need 1, 12 ounce bag of good quality chocolate chips.
+Use good-quality chocolate chips.
 You can also do half Andes Mints and half chocolate chips.

 • Coconut Oil.
 For thinning out the chocolate a little.
 You can also use vegetable oil or vegetable shortening.